Location: Oak Park, Illinois

 Rush is committed to health equity, particularly addressing the 16-year life expectancy gap between Chicago's Loop and West Side.
 As the largest West Side employer, Rush implements an Anchor Mission strategy through local hiring, investing, sourcing, and volunteering.
 The system has invested over $6 million on the West Side since 2018 while continuing to provide excellent patient care for all.

 Rush offers competitive total compensation that includes base pay, benefits, and other incentive programs for our employees.
-The total pay range shown reflects the wide range of factors that are considered in making compensation decisions including, but not limited to, specialty; relevant experience and training; and other business and organizational factors.
-This total pay range is for a full-time, 1.0 FTE employee, and includes any incentive payments that may be applicable to this role.
-Additional compensation may include premium pay rates, sign-on bonuses, and relocation allowances.
-We also offer a comprehensive benefits package.
+The total pay range shown reflects the wide range of factors that are considered in making compensation decisions including, but not limited to, knowledge and skills; relevant experience and training; education, certifications, and licensure; primary work location; and other business and organizational factors.
+This total pay range is for a full-time, 1.0 FTE employee, and includes any incentive payments that may be applicable to this role, as well as additional compensation such as sign-on and retention bonuses and relocation allowances.
+Opportunities for increased compensation based on exceeding productivity targets.

 Rush offers exceptional rewards and benefits, learn more at our Rush benefits page (https://www.rush.edu/rush-careers/employee-benefits).